TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Background
 ==========

-Before diving into the details about TriBITS in the following sections, first some more background is in order.
-First, a discussion of `TriBITS Developer and User Roles`_ is provided to help the reader identify their own role(s) and to help guide the reader to the appropriate documentation (which may or may not primarily be in this document).
-Then, section `CMake Language Overview and Gotchas`_ tries to orient readers with little to no CMake knowledge or experience on where to start and provides some warnings about non-obvious CMake behavior that often trips up new users of TriBITS.
+In order to easily find the most appropriate documentation, see the 'TriBITS Developer and User Roles`_ guide.
+This guide describes the different roles that users of TriBITS may play and offers links to relevant sections of the documentation.
+Additionally, the reader may wish to review the `CMake Language Overview and Gotchas`_ section which is meant for users that are new to both CMake and TriBITS.
+This section gives a brief overview of getting started with CMake and provides some warnings about non-obvious CMake behavior that often trips up new users of TriBITS.

 TriBITS Developer and User Roles